ingratexr/vertex_group_editor/README.md

 ## How To Use It
 Download the vertex_group_editor.zip file and install it as an add on in Blender.
 (Edit > Preferences > Add Ons > Install)

-After installing toggle the n-panel open and under the Tools tab you should see Vertex Group Editor.
+After installing, toggle the n-panel open and under the Tools tab you should see Vertex Group Editor.

 ![Getting Started](./vge_screenshot.png)